TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Project Proposal.md

 * Lacks an automated reset function for returning pieces to their starting positions.

-* **DIY Solutions**: Several open-source projects present designs of varying complexity.
+**DIY Solutions**: Several open-source projects present designs of varying complexity.
 Some rely on stepper motors and Arduinos for piece movement, while others incorporate Raspberry Pis and computer vision to track pieces and issue precise directions via microcontrollers.

 Below are multiple DIY solutions that have implications for our project:

-*8x8 Smart Chess Board [9]: A Raspberry Pi–controlled prototype that uses stepper motors, lead screw mechanisms, and an electromagnetic head to move magnetized chess pieces.
+*8x8 Smart Chess Board: A Raspberry Pi–controlled prototype that uses stepper motors, lead screw mechanisms, and an electromagnetic head to move magnetized chess pieces.
 The design mimics the motion of a 3D printer to achieve movement across the XY plane.
-The design utilizes a min-max algorithm to generate the best move predictions.
+The design utilizes a min-max algorithm to generate the best move predictions.[10]

 Cons:
 * The stepper motor system has experienced notable failures.
 * The bill of materials (BOM) is incomplete.

-*Techievince 8.0 – Electronics Club IITG Project [10]: An Arduino-based system programmed in Embedded C that integrates the Micro Max chess engine using Minimax and Alpha-Beta algorithms.
-It employs an XY trolley system with stepper motors, magnetized pieces, and an electromagnetic head, along with multiplexed reed switch sensors for piece displacement detection.
+*Techievince 8.0 – Electronics Club IITG Project: An Arduino-based system programmed in Embedded C that integrates the Micro Max chess engine using Minimax and Alpha-Beta algorithms.
+It employs an XY trolley system with stepper motors, magnetized pieces, and an electromagnetic head, along with multiplexed reed switch sensors for piece displacement detection.[16]

 Cons:
 * Visually less appealing compared to other designs.
 * Requires specialized magnetic chess pieces, increasing overall cost.
 * Does not include voice recognition functionality.

-*Chess Automation Using Computer Vision [11]: A computer vision–driven approach that uses a camera, OpenCV, and NumPy to detect the chessboard, track pieces in real time, and record game history.
-The system identifies moves directly from image or video input without requiring embedded magnets or sensors.
+*Chess Automation Using Computer Vision: A computer vision–driven approach that uses a camera, OpenCV, and NumPy to detect the chessboard, track pieces in real time, and record game history.
+The system identifies moves directly from image or video input without requiring embedded magnets or sensors.[14]

 Cons:
 * Lacks integrated AI functionality.